 Xunlei Accelerator is designed to provide an effective digital media content transmission solution to our users.
 In addition to our featured transmission acceleration function, we have integrated certain features into the interface of Xunlei Accelerator to enhance the overall user experience while helping users transmit their desired content efficiently.
 For example, Xunlei Accelerator provides a platform to integrate other third-party plug-in applications.
 Users can add application tabs to create shortcuts to various services that are provided by us, third-party application developers and application venders who have business relationships with us.
 Xunlei Accelerator also has a task management console to allow users to track and manage their transmissions in progress, to manage and prioritize cloud-based data transmission tasks, or manage and synchronize transmitted content across multiple internet-enabled devices.

 In September 2014, we acquired Kuaipan Personal and Kansunzi, two software services in support of cloud-sourced storage and sharing.
-We intend to utilize such software to further enhance the customer experience associated with our accelerator.

-Mobile acceleration application
+Mobile acceleration plug-in